drmmrt/PROGETTO-ACTAM/README.md

 ## Synth
 In this section a polyphonic synth is implemented.

+To have a connection with the recorder, a 'loop' button was built in order to have the possibility to loop the recorded buffer previously selected with the proper knobs.

 <img width="950" alt="Schermata 2022-02-12 alle 17 18 30" src="https://user-images.githubusercontent.com/92021163/153719192-da4d2767-8ae1-4551-8cdd-3374562c81cc.png">

 In the lower section, there is a 2-octave keyboard and some buttons:

-the ON/OFF, the octave selector, where pressing + or – you can go up or down by an octave, and the switcher TALK/PLAY:  when the switcher is set on PLAY, the keyboard works for the synth section, but when is set to TALK, the keyboard becomes a pitch modulator for the recorder explained before.
+the ON/OFF, the octave shifter, where pressing + or – you can go up or down by an octave, and the switcher TALK/PLAY:  when the switcher is set on PLAY, the keyboard works for the synth section, but when is set to TALK, the keyboard becomes a pitch modulator for the recorder explained before.

 ![image](https://user-images.githubusercontent.com/99413338/153434291-389e52cb-223f-4bc0-bb53-c7f2f1fede18.png)![image](https://user-images.githubusercontent.com/99413338/153434325-1bfb048d-f53f-403c-b10c-28db4d815aa8.png)

 In the middle section there are two different tools:
-On the left, there is a waveshape selector, where you can choose the shape of your soundwave between: sine, triangular, square or sawtooth.
+On the left, there is a waveform selector, where you can choose the shape of your soundwave between: sine, triangular, square or sawtooth.

 ![image](https://user-images.githubusercontent.com/99413338/153434422-5343a02f-76f0-4e7b-9eee-7e47e5ee4203.png)